marceloguzmanaguirre/marceloguzmanaguirre/README.md

 ### 📁 Project Highlights 📁

-This profile features work developed as part of my coursework for *Introduction to Data Science* at the University of Notre Dame.
+This profile features work developed as part of my coursework for *Introduction to Data Science* at the University of Notre Dame!
 You can explore the [full portfolio repository](https://github.com/marceloguzmanaguirre/GUZMANAGUIRRE-Data-Science-Portfolio) to see how my technical skills progressed from basic data exploration and supervised learning to clustering and dimensionality reduction!
 Featured below is my final project, the **Unsupervised ML App**, along with earlier portfolio updates that helped shape my learning.

 <a href="https://github.com/marceloguzmanaguirre/GUZMANAGUIRRE-Data-Science-Portfolio/tree/6e0ec5821fc7c8bcd1883295b26912654cf08ac2/MLUnsupervisedApp">
   <img src="https://github.com/marceloguzmanaguirre/marceloguzmanaguirre/blob/e2c4d493e42436a611760edf290fdc56851b46ef/ProfileCurrentProjectUMLAppUpdated.png" alt="Unsupervised ML App">